4GeeksAcademy/python-lists-loops-programming-exercises/exercises/10.1-And_One_and_a_Two_and_a_Three/README.md

 # `10.1` And one and two and three

-Dictionaries (or dict in Python) are a way of storing elements just like you would in a Python list.
-But, rather than accessing elements using its index, you assign a fixed key to it and access the element using the key.
+**Dictionaries** (or `dict` in Python) are a way of storing elements just like you would in a Python list but instead of accessing elements using its index, you assign a **fixed key** to it and access the element using the `key`.

 What you now deal with is a "key-value" pair, which is sometimes a more appropriate data structure for many problem instead of a simple list.